chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ![](./images/tvla_keygen.png)

-This leakage is very unlikely to occur in practice, even though it exists in TVLA results.
-Therefore, we will address it in the next release.

 ##### Signing TVLA

 The TVLA results for performing privkey-dependent leakage detection using 20,000 traces is shown in the following figure.
 Based on this figure, there is no leakage in ECC signing by changing the privkey after 20,000 operations.